Healthy Homemade Granola Recipe

 - After pulling the granola out of the oven, let it cool on the cooking sheet and then mix in the dried fruit then store in an air-tight container.
 It can stay in your pantry or on your counter.

-Get The Full (Printable) Recipe Below For How To Make Healthy Homemade Granola.
+Get The Full (Printable) Recipe Below For How To Make Healthy Homemade Granola Recipe.
+Enjoy!

 Frequently Asked Questions

-If you are not a fan of coconut, you can omit it entirely because this ingredient just brings in another flavor, but if you wanted to replace it, you could add in another nut for or dried fruit, like cashews or dried apricots.
+If you are not a fan of coconut, you can omit it entirely.
+Yet if you wanted to replace it, you could add in another nut or dried fruit, like cashews or dried apricots.

 Can I add other ingredients to this granola?